Abu Ahmed al-Kuwaiti: 2010s

 Using satellite photos and intelligence reports, the CIA sought to identify the inhabitants of the fortified compound in Abbottabad.
 In September 2010, the CIA concluded that the compound was "custom built to hide someone of significance" and that it was very likely that Osama bin Laden was residing there.
 Al-Kuwaiti was said to be one of the two tall fair-skinned bearded men who claimed to be ethnic Pashtuns and were known in the community to be living at the house and occasionally attended local funerals.

 He went locally by the name Arshad Khan, and his brother (or cousin as some neighbors thought) went by the name Tareq Khan.
 They claimed to be from a village near the town of Charsadda.
-Some people believed he was from Shangla (Khakhtagatta area).
+Some people believed he was from Shangla (Khakhtagatta area) as reported by New York Times reporter Sanaul Haq while following the origin of the man killed in the raid along with Bin Laden.
 Charsadda lies about 180 kilometres to the west, while Shangla is situated on the northern side 190 kilometres from Abbottabad in Pakistan's Khyber Pakhtunkhwa province (old name NWFP).
 Some locals thought that the Khan brothers had obtained their wealth from a family-owned hotel in Dubai.
 Al-Kuwaiti also claimed that because of his occupation as a money changer, he needed high walls to keep out enemies he had encountered in his profession.
 He was described as "a friendly man from the tribal-areas".

 Death

 Al-Kuwaiti, along with Bin Laden, was killed during the raid on the compound by a United States Naval Special Warfare Development Group team on 2 May 2011.
-According to the book No Easy Day, Al-Kuwaiti was shot and killed by Chief Petty Officer Matt Bissonnette and Petty Officer 1st Class Will Chesney (the latter was the handler of Cairo, a Belgian Shepherd and U.S. military working dog who also participated in the raid) during a short gunfight in the compound's guest house.
-Bissonnette was lightly injured with bullet fragments in the left shoulder while Al-Kuwaiti's wife Mariam was shot and wounded in the right shoulder in the crossfire.
+According to the 2012 book No Easy Day by Chief Petty Officer Matt Bissonnette (under the pen name Mark Owen), al-Kuwaiti was shot and killed by Bissonnette and Petty Officer 1st Class Will Chesney (the latter was the handler of Cairo, a Belgian Shepherd and U.S. military working dog who also participated in the raid) during a short gunfight in the compound's guest house.
+Bissonnette was lightly injured with bullet fragments in the left shoulder while al-Kuwaiti's wife Mariam was shot and wounded in the right shoulder in the crossfire.